Phone: (303) 492-4105

 Some topics he has worked on are immigration, self-defense, war, campaign finance, contractualism, criminal process, aggregation, and distributive justice.
 He also has interests in related questions about race and gender.

-- "Are Justified Attackers a Threat to the Rights Based Theory of Self-Defense?"
-Forthcoming in How We Fight (Oxford: OUP, 2013)
+- "Are Justified Attackers a Threat to the Rights Based Theory of Self-Defense?" in Helen Frowe and Gerald Lang (eds.)
+How We Fight (Oxford, New York: Oxford University Press, 2014)

 - "Contractualism, Politics, and Morality," Acta Analytica Vol 28, No 4 (2013)